neurophant/enimda/README.md

 ## Accuracy

-Using included examples and current median value (0.5), detection rate for bordered images is 81%, false detection rate for clear images is 8%
+Using included examples each resized to 300px for its minimal side and current median value (0.5), detection rate for  bordered images is 82%, false detection rate for clear images is 7%

 ## Performance

-With current settings one image is getting processed within 10-20 seconds on Intel® Pentium(R) CPU 2117U @ 1.80GHz × 2 with 4 Gb RAM
+With current settings one image is getting processed within 1-3 seconds on Intel® Pentium(R) CPU 2117U @ 1.80GHz × 2 with 4 Gb RAM